sherryazhang/arrival/README.md

 ### the deepdive

-Per user, how often do they order in each time bucket to target
+Per user, how often and consistent do they order to target notifications

 ```
 WITH orders_with_hour AS (